karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin/personal/mydoc/pages/user.md

-In light kit admin, we use the **WebsiteLightUser** user class to represent our user.
+In light kit admin, we use the **LightWebsiteUser** user class to represent our user.
 And a MysqlLightWebsiteUserDatabase instance for the **user_database** service.

 We provide two users: